Atharva090211/Uber_Dashboard/README.md

 🧠 Project Overview :-

-This project focuses on building an end-to-end Uber ride analytics dashboard using Python, SQL, Excel, and Power BI.
+This project focuses on building an end-to-end Uber ride analytics dashboard using SQL, Excel, and Power BI.
 The goal was to convert raw ride-level data into meaningful insights related to bookings, revenue, cancellations, customer behavior, and vehicle performance.

 The entire pipeline—data generation, cleaning, storage, and visualization—helps give a real-world understanding of how ride-based companies like Uber track operational and business performance. 🚕✨